imranmukhtar6/Pro-Tips-for-Ethereum-Wallet-Management/introduction/writing-instructions-for-yourself.md

 I would recommend writing your instructions down on Offline Tails (a computer that has the Tails OS installed but is disconnected from the Internet), then storing them encrypted in a KeePassX database or an encrypted 7z archive.

 Don't worry if you don't know how to use Tails OS or KeePassX right now.
 We'll talk about how to use them later on in the book.

-**Comments**

-In the Private Google Docs, there was requests for information on "estate planning".
-Is estate planning possible with cryptocurrencies?
-If so, how would that be done?